matallui/artico/README.md

 It uses a `RTCPeerConnection` abstraction similar to [simple-peer], in order to maintain each individual peer-to-peer connection, while providing integrated signaling (via [Socket.io]), all via simple APIs.

 > **Warning**
-> This is a work-in-progress and not the finished product.
->
-> Feel free to leave feature suggestions but please don't open issues for bugs or support requests just yet.
+> This is a work-in-progress.
+Feel free to leave feature suggestions, submit PRs or create issues you may find.

 ## Motivation